-Why you should visit Plitvice Lakes National Park (Plitvička jezera)
+How to visit Plitvice Lakes National Park (Plitvička jezera)

-Distinctive colors of lakes
+#1 Distinctive colors of lakes

-The Large Waterfall (Veliki Slap)
+#2 The Large Waterfall

-The gorgeously unique waterfalls and lakes were created thanks to tufa barriers, which started to form during the Pleistocene epoch (6000-7000 years ago).
+The gorgeously unique waterfalls and lakes were created thanks to tufa barriers, which started to form during the Pleistocene epoch (6.000-7.000 years ago).

-Lake tour programs
+#4 Lake tour programs

-Where it is
+Where is Plitvice?

 Plitvice Lakes National Park is situated partly in Lika-Senj county and partly in Karlovac county, between Korenica and Slunj.
 It includes a depression between the Mala Kapela mountain and the Lička Plješivica mountain range.

-When to go
+When to visit Plitvice?

-Plitvice is crowded during the summer season, so it is better to visit it during June or September when the weather is sunny and dry and there are fewer people.
-Early morning with beautiful sunlight on the waterfalls is the most beautiful and peaceful part of the day.
+Plitvice is crowded during the summer season, so it is better to visit it during June or September when the weather is still sunny and dry, but there are fewer people.
+Early morning with beautiful sunlight on the waterfalls is the most wonderful and peaceful part of the day.